 Here are your JR Pass options for exploring Osaka and Kansai

-Normally, you need to buy JR Pass from outside of Japan and have them mailed to your address, but with Klook you can pick them up at the airport!
+I also recommend buying a JR Pass via Klook for convenience.
+Normally, you need to buy JR Pass from outside of Japan and have them mailed to your address, but with Klook you can just redeem your pass in Japan.

 What is Klook?
 Klook is the leading travel and experiences booking website in Asia.
 And yes, they are legit!
 I personally always book my activities through them whenever I am traveling.
 See my review of Klook here.